10 Top Stocks To Buy for 2022

 Mueller Industries manufactures and sells aluminum, brass and copper, as well as plastics, in North America, the U.K., the Middle East and China.
 The Tennessee-based company was founded in 1917.
 Its operating segments include piping, industrial metals and climate.

-A strong second quarter has helped Mueller shares remain relatively stable, and analysts say the mid- and long-term outlooks are positive.
-They rate the stock a “strong buy” and call it undervalued — not surprising given its low 5.25 P/E ratio.
+A strong third quarter has helped Mueller shares remain relatively stable, and analysts say the mid- and long-term outlooks are positive.
+They rate the stock a “strong buy” and call it undervalued — not surprising given its low 5.99 P/E ratio.

 4. First BanCorp (FBP)

 First BanCorp is the holding company for FirstBank Puerto Rico, which serves retail, commercial and institutional clients.
-The company’s quarterly and annual earnings and revenue results have been solid of late, and the stock pays a higher-than-average dividend yield of 3.25%.
+The company’s quarterly and annual earnings and revenue results have been solid of late, and the stock pays a dividend yield of 3.21%.

 5. Herc Holdings Inc. (HRI)